Drops on stone

 Borrow the book Drops on Stone at the ticket office of the town gallery and walk through exhibition.
 Immerse yourself in interesting stories

-how the fates of selected personalities are mirrored in their illustrated portraits.
+and watch, how the fates of selected personalities are mirrored in their illustrated portraits.

 The book Drops on Stone can also be purchased at the galleries ticket office for CZK 369.